markbarlow/180bpm/_drafts/2017-tbc-tale-of-two-marathons.md

 ---
 layout: 180blogpost
 title: A tale of two marathons
-subheading: You reap what you sow
+subheading: Input output, you reap what you sow
 excerpt:
 heroimage: blog-shoe.png
 ---